Difference Between Accounting Profit and Economic Profit

 - Say, if the implicit cost was $75,000 and the implicit revenue was $30,000, then economic profit will be: $300,000 + $30,000 – $50,000 – $75,000 = $205,000

-- Accounting profit is the real profit/realized by a firm during an accounting year whereas Economic profit refers to the abnormal profit i.e. gains in excess of what is required to cover the expenses.
-This includes opportunity costs.
+- Accounting profit is the real profit/realized by a firm during an accounting year.
+In contrast, Economic profit refers to the abnormal profit, i.e., gains above what is required to cover the expenses.
+It includes opportunity costs.